What is Physiotherapy?

 What is strength and conditioning?

 Strength and conditioning is training in a gym to help build your muscular strength, power and endurance and also to improve your cardiovascular health.
 You can consider it like personal training.
 Strength and conditioning is a term more often used in the sporting world but it is applicable and valuable to anyone.
-At TOP, I primarily use free weights but I adapt to each of my client’s needs and incorporate bike work frequently for conditioning.
+At TOP, I primarily use free weights but I adapt to each of my client’s needs, using sometimes all bodyweight exercises.

 Is TOP the right place for me?